Yellow bullhead: Reproduction and life cycle

 Bullheads have a monogamous relationship with spawning beginning in mid-May or early-June, with both sexes participating in nest-building.
 Bullheads usually use a natural cavity or make saucer-shaped depressions near submerged cover, such as tree roots or sunken logs.
 The female will lay anywhere from 300 to 700 eggs at a time in a gelatinous mass, with up to 4300 eggs deposited into the nest in total.
 After fertilization the male protects and continually fans the nest of eggs.
 The eggs hatch in 5 to 7 days on average.
 Young fry are herded into tight schools by the male and are protected by both parents until they are approximately two inches long.
 They grow to about three inches by one year of age.
 Sexual maturity is achieved after two to three years, by which time the fish have reached 140 mm in length.

 Distribution

 Yellow bullhead have a wide range across the central and eastern US from the Rio Grande River to North Dakota and south-eastern Canada, and east through the Great Lakes region to the East Coast.
 They have also been introduced to the West and can be caught as far up as northern Washington state.

+Ecology

+Ameiurus natalis can serve as a host to the glochidia—larvae of freshwater mussels of family Unionidae—of Cyclonaias tuberculata, Tritogonia verrucosa and Strophitus undulatus.
+It is additionally parasitized by leeches.